 Each option has its advantages and disadvantages.
 And, it must be noted, research on the effects of weighted running has yielded mixed results.
 Some studies indicate that adding weight to a run does not help.
 Other studies show that the weights help, but only if used correctly.
 In this article, we will cover the two most common methods of adding weight to a run.
 We cover their advantages and disadvantages as well as the proper (and improper) ways to add them to an exercise routine.
 As with all fitness-related choices, runners should consult a doctor and/or trainer prior to making changes or starting anything new.

 Ankle weights are the first kind thing most runners think of when they want to want to do running with weights add resistance to their runs.
 They are, unfortunately, also the most dangerous method.
-The danger of ankle weights lies in the very same qualities that made them so popular.
+The danger of ankle weights while running with weights lies in the very same qualities that made them so popular.
 Runners would strap weights to their ankles using adjustable straps.
 Runners can change the amount of weight to suit their fitness level.
 This, unfortunately, puts all of the weight on the runner’s ankles.
 Ankles are already sensitive joints and additional weight focused right on top of them can quickly lead to injury.
 The weights also had a tendency to shift and spin on the runner’s leg as they moved, which would throw off a runner’s stride, balance, and form.